zilliztech/zdoc/docs/tutorials/data/data-import-export/data-import/import-data/import-data-on-web-ui.md

 - You have prepared your data in either of the supported formats.

-    For details on how to prepare your data, refer to [Prepare Source Data](./prepare-source-data).
-You can also refer to the end-to-end notebook [Data Import from Zero to Hero](./data-import-zero-to-hero) to get more.
+    For details on how to prepare your data, refer to [Storage Options](./data-import-storage-options) and [Format Options](./data-import-format-options).
+You can also refer to the end-to-end notebook [Data Import Hands-On](./data-import-zero-to-hero) to get more.

 - You have created a collection with a schema matching the example dataset and already have the collection indexed and loaded.
 For details on creating a collection, see [Manage Collections (Console)](./manage-collections-console).